caitlon/eda-and-statistics/README.md

 # EDA and Statistics

 Welcome to the "EDA and Statistics" repository!
 This repository is a comprehensive collection of Jupyter notebooks and Python scripts that focus on Exploratory Data Analysis (EDA) and statistical techniques.
-It serves as a valuable resource for anyone looking to deepen their understanding of data analysis, visualization, and statistical methods using Python.
+It serves as a valuable resource for anyone looking to deepen their understanding of data analysis, visualization, and statistical methods using Python/R.

 ## Table of Contents